Dee Dee Ramone: Personal life

 In 1978, Dee Dee married Vera Boldis.
 According to Boldis, Dee Dee's struggles with mental illness and drug abuse put a strain on the couple's relationship.
 They separated in 1990 before finalizing their divorce in 1995.

 In November 1994, Dee Dee met 16-year-old Barbara Zampini while searching for his lost guitar outside his hotel in Argentina.
 Zampini was a fan and influenced by Dee's early work.
 She had been playing bass for two years.
 They would later marry.
 She went on tour with him, and they remained together until his death.
 Following his death, Barbara managed his estate, calling herself Barbara Ramone Zampini.

-According to drummer Marky Ramone, he was politically conservative.
+According to drummer Marky Ramone, Dee Dee was politically conservative.

 Death

 Dee Dee Ramone was found dead at his home in the Hollywood district of Los Angeles on the evening of June 5, 2002.
 An autopsy established a heroin overdose as the official cause of death.
 He had been booked to perform at the Majestic Ventura Theater, which ended up being a memorial show in his honor.

 Dee Dee Ramone is buried at the Hollywood Forever Cemetery in Hollywood, not far from the bronze memorial to his former Ramones bandmate, Johnny Ramone.
 His headstone features the Ramones seal with the line "I feel so safe flying on a ray on the highest trails above" taken from his song "Highest Trails Above", from the Ramones' Subterranean Jungle album.
-At the stone's base is the line "O.K...I gotten go now."
-Every day a large group of “Ramones Ducks” march up the hill to Dee Dee’s grave in his honor.
+At the stone's base is the line "O.K...I gotta go now."
+Every day a large group of “Ramones Ducks” march up the hill to Dee Dee’s grave.

+Of the original members of the Ramones, Dee Dee is the only one whose cause of death was not cancer-related.